• Skip to primary navigation

 Ingredients

-• First of all you will need a red and a yellow bell pepper.
-Remove the seeds and inner membrane and chop into large pieces.
+• First of all, you will need a red and a yellow bell pepper.
+Remove the seeds and inner membrane and chop the peppers into large pieces.

 • You will also need a teaspoon of chopped chilli.
-I like the convenience of a jar of ready chopped chillies, but you could use a small fresh chilli with the seeds removed if you wish.
+I like the convenience of a jar of ready-chopped chillies, but you could use a small fresh chilli with the seeds removed if you wish.
 You can make this relish as mild or as spicy as you like.
 Just adjust the amount of chilli according to your own taste.

 • The same goes for garlic.
 I used a heaped teaspoon of prepared chopped garlic, but you could add 2 peeled cloves of garlic instead.